 Waikato Regional Council maintains and operates a flood protection scheme on the Tongariro River.
-The scheme is designed to protect the Turangi community from a 100-year flow event.
-Continued monitoring and maintenance of stopbanks, river banks, berms, flood plains, floodway and main river channels ensure that the scheme operates to design standards.
+The scheme is designed to protect the Turangi community from a 1 in 100-year event.
+Continued monitoring and maintenance of assets, floodway and main channels is required to ensure the scheme operates to design standards.